adaksuman/genapp/README.md

 ## Plugin Environment Variables

-When the plugin configuration file is sources, it has access to a number of environment variables it can use to perform setup.
+When the plugin configuration file is sourced, it has access to a number of environment variables it can use to perform setup:

 **`plugin_conf`** the full file name of the plugin configuration file